 We help startups develop and market case studies, while providing guidance to startups to create, implement, and manage effective strategies for communications — providing them with a comprehensive understanding of PR and marketing best practices within the state & local ecosystem.

 Curriculum designed and hosted by state and local government leaders, industry experts, and investors helps our startups learn and grow inside the state and local government marketplace.

-Gain access to a host of in-kind expertise, products, and platform benefits from CivStart's corporate partners.
+Gain access to tens of thousands of dollars worth of in-kind expertise, products, and platform benefits from CivStart's corporate partners.

 WHAT WE EXPECT FROM YOU